Yakuza: Dead Souls: Summary

-Eventually, Kiryu arrives in Kamurocho and meets SDF soldier Misuzu Asagi.
+In Okinawa, Kazuma Kiryu receives a mysterious phone call from someone who claims to have kidnapped Haruka; the caller demands Kiryu return to Kamurocho if he wants to see Haruka again.
+Kiryu arrives in Kamurocho and meets SDF soldier Misuzu Asagi.
 After killing the zombified Nagahama, the two head to Kamurocho Hills to look for Asagi's comrades, but they have already been zombified by the mutant which attacked the Tojo earlier: Hiroshi Hayashi, former Omi Alliance officer and an old rival of Kiryu.
 After killing the zombified soldiers, Kiryu and Asagi meet Majima, who tells them that survivors are taking refuge in Purgatory.
 Majima then leaves them both, not wanting to endanger them if he turns, and to find a cure for his infection.
+Kiryu also recalls the flashback where he received the mail meant for Haruka's new career at Kamurocho, before he learned too late that the mail was a set up by Nikaido to kidnap her, in order to lure Kiryu into his trap via zombie outbreak.

 The Florist and Akiyama inform Kiryu that Nikaido's accomplice is an arms dealer named "DD", who started the outbreak with Thanatos, a bioweapon of DD's creation.
 Kiryu and Ryuji then storm the Millennium Tower to save Haruka and defeat Nikaido.
 Along the way, they defeat Hayashi, who reveals that he was made into a mutant after refusing Nikaido and DD's plan to destroy the Tojo Clan before dying.
 They continue to fight through Nikaido and DD's remaining prototypes and witness DD turn Nikaido into a mutant.
 Kiryu and Ryuji defeat Nikaido, but he further mutates into a towering beast; after Kiryu defeats him a final time with the help of Asagi, DD tries to escape in a helicopter which is piloted by Akiyama; he jumps to safety before letting the helicopter and DD crash into the zombies below.

 The next morning, the SDF has eliminated the remaining zombies and ended the outbreak.
 Majima is revealed to be well, as the zombie that bit him had dentures, and his fever was simply due to his pollen allergy.
 Some time later, everyone returns to their old lives; Akiyama and Hana resume their moneylending business, Majima continues to supervise Kamurocho Hills, Ryuji now runs the takoyaki stand in Pops' place, and Kiryu and Haruka return to Okinawa once more.

 In a post-credits scene, the police and SDF have a tense standoff with a supposed zombie, but he is revealed to simply be a drunken man.